[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 periodSeconds: 5

-This example shows the use of the gRPC health checking protocol to check port 2379 is responding.
-To use a gRPC probe, port must be configured.
+This example shows how to use the gRPC health checking protocol to check whether port 2379 is responding.
+To use a gRPC probe, the port must be configured.
 If the health endpoint is configured on a non-default service, you must also specify the service.
-All errors are considered as probe failures as there are no error codes for gRPC built-in probes.
+All errors are considered probe failures, as there are no error codes for gRPC built-in probes.

 apiVersion: v1